 Planning a wedding is sooo exciting!
 It just so happens it can also be incredibly stressful!
 Unless you’re a professional wedding planner, you’ve probably never had to put together such a big event.
-It’s difficult to know where to start.
+I can’t tell you how many people I’ve seen ask something like, Help!
+I just got engaged (yay!), and I’m starting to plan my wedding but have no idea where to start!
 Lucky for you, not only have I planned my own wedding (with help of course), but I’ve also shot many weddings and can offer some advice on how to get started planning your own dream wedding.

 1. Choose a Wedding Date

 WHEN do you want to get married?
 Right away?
 A year from now?
 Is the season of your wedding important to you?
 The amount of time you have between your engagement to your wedding day may effect the availability and pricing of your vendors.
 Consider the weather, conflicting dates, and when important guests, like family members and bridal party, might be available to attend.

 2. Determine Your Budget